Labor and Employment Law Overview: Federal

 US Equal Employment Opportunity Commission (EEOC).
 A regulatory agency of the US government responsible for enforcing federal laws preventing discrimination in employment.

 Whistleblower.
 An employee who reports an employer's illegal activity to the authorities.
-See Employee Management > Employee Discipline.
+See Employee Discipline: Federal.

 Worker Adjustment and Retraining Notification Act (WARN Act).
 A federal statute requiring covered employers to provide 60 days' notice of a covered plant closing, or covered mass layoff, to affected workers and to the applicable state and local governments.
-See Organizational Exit > Involuntary Terminations.
+See Involuntary Terminations: Federal.

 Work-life balance.
 Employees have access to the tools required to perform in their jobs, while simultaneously managing responsibilities in their personal lives.
 Employers may implement work-life tools such as telecommuting, job sharing and flexible time arrangements to help employees achieve work-life balance.
-See Employee Management > Managing Employees in Special Situations.
+See Managing Employees in Special Situations: Federal.

 Statutes vs. Regulations vs. Case Law